learn-co-students/SENG-LIVE-092021/README.md

 - On your Github account, navigate to repositories and select the repository SENG-LIVE-092021
 - At the top of the page, there will be a notification that states This branch is 1 commit behind learn-co-students:main.
 Click on the Fetch upstream dropdown and select 'Fetch and merge'
 - Once the fetch and merge has completed, cd into the repository in the terminal with cd SENG-LIVE-092021 and run git pull

+Please contact your instructor if you have any issues following the instructions above.